 Most newbie investors are perplexed with the question of how to find investment properties for sale?
 This page will focus on how to find a profitable real estate investment property.
 A good investment property often has very different characteristics than one’s dream home.
 For some, investment properties are those that are cheaper than average yet command average or above-average rents.

 This might be a “distressed single-family” home or a small apartment building.
 In other cases, the investment property is the one in desperate need of repairs or renovations.
 You buy it for a low price, invest in repairs and strategic upgrades, and then sell the property.

 Fix-and-rent is a hybrid of these two approaches, buying homes in need of repair, making the needed renovations and repairs, and then renting out your newly desirable rental property.
 You need to look for areas with high growth, higher rental yield, and low vacancy rates.
-You make the money when you buy it.
+You make the money when you rent it.
 The challenge for many is finding the right properties to buy.
-Let’s learn how to find investment properties for sale.

 Finding a good investment property can give you some great benefits such as:

 - Income – You earn rental income by converting your investment property into a rental.

 - Capital growth or Appreciation – As your property increases in value, you will benefit from a capital gain when you sell it.

 - Tax deductions – You can deduct certain expenses relating to an investment property such as a rental.
 These expenses can be property tax, mortgage interest, property repairs, property insurance, etc.

 - 1031 Exchange: You can take advantage of the 1031 tax-deferred exchange to acquire a more valuable investment property.
 You can find a “like-kind” but much more valuable investment property and exchange your old property to defer capital gains taxes on profits until that property is sold for cash.